Krukov/cashews/Readme.md

 :param func_args: [see simple cache params](#simple-cache)

 :param key: custom cache key, may contain alias to args or kwargs passed to a call

-:param disable: callable object that determines whether cache will use

 :param store: callable object that determines whether the result will be saved or not